-This is a deferred payment plan, or an Income Share Agreement, which will see students going through a program at zero cost.
+This is a deferred payment plan, or an Income Share Agreement loan, which will see students going through a program at zero cost until they graduate.
 Once they make a minimum of $40,000 a year, they will pay back 10 percent of their monthly salary over the course of 48 months.
 Total payment is capped at 1.5x tuition.

 Check out the full list of the financing options on the school’s website.
 It also offers several other scholarships and partner-supported programs to help make tech education more accessible to everyone.

 Once enrolled in any of the Immersive programs, you’ll start working on your curriculum which covers in-demand tech tools that will help transform you into professionals.
 The curriculum is taught by expert instructors who have accumulated years of industry experience under their belts.